 Here are six resolutions we think every mom should adopt this January (and all year long).

 How often do you catch yourself saying “yes” to every favor and project at work, home, and life?
 You’re not alone here!
 As women we’re conditioned to try and manage it all, and in the process we’re burning ourselves out.
 The truth is you can’t be everything to everyone, all the time (as much as you want to!).
 This year, before you commit to something extra, take a minute to really assess whether you have the time (and the bandwidth) to manage it.
 If it’s going to impact your relationships, your mindset, or your stress level, turn it down.

-Piggybacking on the whole concept of “saying no”, 2018 is the year for accepting help.
-If you’re a new mom, take advantage of that aunt who is willing to hold the baby, or the friend who wants to deliver dinner.
-Tag team with fellow parents on school drop offs and pick ups, if possible.
-Drop your four year old off for a playdate and carve out an hour for yourself.
+Piggybacking on the whole concept of “saying no”, 2021 is the year for accepting help.
+If you’re a new mom, take the friend who wants to deliver dinner.
+Say "yes" to the grandparent who wants to read a story over zoom.
 People love helping others out for the simple reason that it feels good.
 And just remember—you will pay it forward (and pay it back!).